FunctionLab/SPEEDI/README.md

 devtools::install_github('FunctionLab/SPEEDI', repos = BiocManager::repositories())
 ```

 All R-related dependencies should be installed automatically.
+Note that [RTools](https://cran.r-project.org/bin/windows/Rtools/) is required to install the SPEEDI R package in Windows.
 To learn how to use the SPEEDI R package, please view the [SPEEDI vignette](https://speedi.princeton.edu/vignette).

 ## Citing SPEEDI